AtomicJar/testcontainers-cloud-java-example/README.md

 ## Confirm your environment is configured correctly

-The test output should show the AtomicJar logo and which container runtime was used:
+The test output should show the Testcontainers logo and which container runtime was used:

 ```shell